Michigan City Library Beat

 Access our Online Catalog from Home — www.mclib.org.
+You can find information about the library by visiting their webpage at http://www.mclib.org.
 The library website will take you to the Online Catalog where you can access books, videos, DVD, CDs, magazines and much more.
-Wi-Fi is available in the library.
+WI-FI is available in the library.
 For more information, stop by the Reference Department.
 All library public desks will have information and codes for accessing the service.
-Normal library hours are Monday through Thursday 9 a.m.-8 p.m., Friday and Saturday 9 a.m.-6 p.m. and Sundays 1-5 p.m.
+Normal library hours are Monday through Thursday 9 a.m. to 8 p.m., Friday and Saturday 9 a.m. to 6 p.m. and Sundays 1 to 5 p.m.
 To manage your account online, you need your barcode number from your library card and a pin number which you can get from the circulation desk.
 For more information, contact the circulation desk at 873-3042.

 Library Remodel Phase II